Chatsven/Citizen-skins-Wikimedia-Projects/README.md

 It can also be deployed as a MediaWiki Gadget: Paste the CSS and subsequent JS from the `<style>` template literal into `MediaWiki:CitizenVector.css/.js`, and register it in `Gadgets-definition`.

+## Compatibility

+* This project has only been verified for ZH Wikipedia; it may have compatibility issues in most languages.

+* This project may have compatibility issues with gadgets.

 ## License

-Unless otherwise stated, this project is released under **CC BY-NC-SA 4.0**, and additional terms may apply.
+Unless otherwise stated, this project is released under [**CC BY-NC-SA 4.0**](https://creativecommons.org/licenses/by-sa/4.0/deed.en), and additional terms may apply.